A Tale of Two Firsts

 COMPLETION

 In THTHNG’s own words their film was finally completed in September ’23, two months after Window Seat had its completion, world release and critical appraisal.
-This would mean those early screenings of THTHNG constituted as a work-in-progress screening; do these screenings constitute an official release?
+This would mean those early screenings of THTHNG constituted as a work-in-progress screening; the question becomes whether their April screenings constitute an official release.

 There is historic precedent for work-in-progress screenings not constituting an official release: